Rojavai Killathe: Plot

-Alexander is a henchman who works for the smuggler Peter, and Alexander are considered by Peter as his faithful henchman.
-Peter often confronts his enemy Ayyanar.
-Ayyanar forces the innocent Anu to dance on stage, and he ill-treats her.
-Peter orders Alexander to kill Ayyanar's weak point, Anu.
-Alexander cannot kill her and finally shoots on her shoulder.
-Wounded, Anu is admitted to the hospital.
-Then, Alexander decides to save her from Peter and Ayyanar.
+Alexander is a henchman who works for a smuggler named Peter, who considers Alexander as his faithful henchman.
+Peter often confronts his enemy named Ayyanar and orders Alexander to kill Ayyanar's associate Anu.
+Alexander cannot kill her as he is in love with her and finally shoots her on the shoulder.
+Anu is admitted to the hospital, where Alexander decides to save her from Peter and Ayyanar.